jdoss/dockerhole/README.md

 # dockerhole
 A DNS based ad and malware URL blocker in Docker.
 It will manage the downloading and parsing of known ad and malware URLs from  third party sources.
 Currently it blocks ~750k unique domains.
-It also has support for custom domain whitelists and blacklists.
+It also has support for custom domain allow and deny lists.

 ## Quick Start